azett/dirtohtml/README.md

 - SRC: The source directory to process.
 - DEST: The destination HTML file to store the result in.

+## Options
+Use the following options to fit the HTML output to your needs.

+Be aware that each option adds more content to the HTML output, thus increasing the size of the HTML files and the processing duration.
+Rule of thumb: Activating all options multiplies duration and output size by factor 10.
+- __Create one HTML file for each directory__<br>If this option is active, a separate HTML file is created for each subdirectory scanned.
+A click on a subdirectory opens its HTML output.<br>This option is especially recommended for a very large directory to be read.<br>If the option is not active, the complete directory content is written into a single HTML file.
+Directories can then be expanded and collapsed by clicking on them.
+- __Display hidden elements__<br>f this option is active, hidden files and directories are also listed in the HTML document.
+They are displayed in italics.
+- __Display full paths__<br>If this option is active, all paths in the HTML document are displayed absolutely.
+If it is not active, the paths are shown relative to the selected directory.
+- __Create tooltips__<br>If this option is active, additional information is displayed when the mouse hovers over a file or directory name in the HTML document.
+- __Display program details__<br>If this option is active, additional information is displayed when the mouse hovers over a file or directory name in the HTML document.
+- __Display file size__<br>If this option is active, the size of each file is displayed.
+- __Display last change date__<br>If this option is active, the date of the last modification is shown for each file.
+- __Display MP3 bitrate__<br>If this option is active, the bitrate of each MP3 file will be shown.
+- __Create links__<br>If this option is active, all files in the HTML document are linked, i.e. they can be called directly from the HTML files.
+Of course, this only works if the HTML files are located on the computer where they were created.
+- __Open links in new window__<br>If this option is active, file links will open in a new window.
+This option can only be selected if "Create links" is active.

 ## Customizing
 You may customize the HTML output to your needs with HTML, CSS and JavaScript.